msandifo/reprosci/README.md

 #### Procedure

-In order to dowenload the reprosci code archive use your `terminal`
+The easist way to download the `reprosci` repo’s is to use the `terminal`.
+The Following applies for the `bash` shell.

 ``` bash
 export DOWNLOAD_PATH=~/Downloads #change path to whatever directory you want